NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 You will be guided through the rest of the setup.
 Please take the customizable lines in `main.py` seriously, including the setup channel ID.
 You can browse the database by using a tool like [SQLite Browser](https://sqlitebrowser.org), but be careful when editing variables directly through a SQLite browser, since it may interfere with the bot usage (especially for JSON strings in the database).

 ---

-## 🎯 Goal
-It emerged from the problem of UB having a balance ceiling and no automated role-income increasing to user's balances.
-Obviously it's way bigger now.
-The goal was to create an **easily customizable template** for a Discord bot, also addressing the issues mentioned above.
-Another goal is to have the bot written in Python, so that users can easily modify the code to fit their needs.

----